-The Council has approved a Corporate Plan covering the period 2021/22 onwards.
+The Council has approved a Corporate Plan with the 2022/23 edition adopted at Full Council in March 2022.
 This is updated and refreshed on an annual basis and performance monitored throughout the year.
-For 2021/22 the Council set 129 corporate plan targets, however during the course of the year 7 of those targets have been deferred or deleted.
-This resulted in 122 live targets of which 92.6% were fully achieved.
+For 2022/23 the Council set 129 corporate plan targets, however during the course of the year 1 of those targets was deferred.
+This resulted in 128 live targets of which 93.75% were fully achieved.
 Overall performance is monitored against our three overarching priorities, as follows:

-- Value for Money Council (92% fully achieved) - Environment and Health & Well Being (85% fully achieved) - Community Regeneration (100% fully achieved)
+- Value for Money Council (93% fully achieved) - Environment and Health & Well Being (96% fully achieved) - Community Regeneration (93% fully achieved)

-Looking ahead to 2022/23, the Council has set a range of development targets, including:
+Looking ahead to 2023/24, the Council has set a range of development targets under pinning 5 new corporate priorities, including: